pravesh-pandey/TamperScripts/AmazonFlipkartPriceHistory/README.md

-# Amazon India Price History Tracker
+# Amazon & Flipkart Price History Helper

-A Tampermonkey userscript that displays price history information for products on Amazon.in with direct links to detailed price tracking services.
+A Tampermonkey userscript that displays price history information for products on Amazon.in and Flipkart, with direct shortcuts to detailed price tracking services (Keepa for Amazon, PriceHistoryApp for Flipkart).

 ## Features

 - 📊 **Price Display Widget** - Beautiful floating widget showing current, lowest, and highest prices
 - 💰 **Savings Calculator** - Shows potential savings if you bought at the lowest price
-- 🔗 **Quick Links** - Direct access to PriceHistory.app and Keepa for detailed charts
+- 🔗 **Quick Links** - Direct access to Keepa (Amazon) or PriceHistoryApp (Flipkart) for detailed charts
 - 🎨 **Amazon-themed UI** - Gradient design matching Amazon's brand colors
 - ⚡ **Auto-detection** - Automatically detects product ASIN and current price
 - 🔄 **SPA Support** - Works with Amazon's dynamic page navigation